jolmos11/msac-lab6/exercise07.md

 8. How can you commit just one of the changed files?

+git commit -m 'note' path/file.txt

 9. Check your `git status`

-10. What does red text mean in the output of `git status`?
+10. What does red text mean in the output of `git status?

+the file is not committed

 11. What does green text mean in the output of `git status`?

+the file has been commited

 12. How can you make a single file show in both red and green in the output of `git status`?

+By adding and commiting just one of the two files.